 It’s incredibly flexible work that stays interesting, and you can make around $500/month per client.
 Many Pinterest VAs have more than one client at a time.

-My good friends Kirsten Larsen and Gina Horkey created the Pinterest VA Course to teach you how to make money as a Pinterest VA.
+My good friend Kirsten Larsen created the Pinterest VA Course to teach you how to make money as a Pinterest VA.
 They teach you all the necessary skills, plus how to find and land clients.

 4. Freelance writing

-Proofreaders basically run a quality check on written content.
-That’s at least how I think about it.
-And not everyone is cut out to be a proofreader – you must be able to point out the smallest punctuation, grammar, and spelling errors.
+Proofreaders run a quality check on written content.
+Not everyone is cut out to be a proofreader – you must be able to find and point out the smallest punctuation, grammar, and spelling errors – but that’s why there are so many real online jobs for proofreaders right now.

-But if you’re good at those things, proofreading is an incredibly flexible online job.
+If you’re good at the things I just mentioned, proofreading would be a great work at home job for you.
 You can proofread blog posts, online articles, self-published books, legal transcripts, essays, manuals, and more.

 Proofreaders earn anywhere from $15-$45/hour, and you can start finding jobs on freelance websites like Fiverr.
 You can learn more about getting started in Proofreading Jobs: Make Money Pointing Out Mistakes or check out the course Proofread Anywhere.